Glossary of British ordnance terms: BLC

 The term "BLC" stood for "BL converted" and referred to a breech and breech mechanism modified from an early long-screw three- or four-motion to modern short-screw single-motion.
-An example is the conversion of the BL 15 pounder to BLC 15 pounder.
+An example is the conversion of the BL 15-pounder to BLC 15-pounder.

 C.R.H.

 Calibre radius head: the radius of a circle with the curve of the shell's nose on its circumference, expressed in terms of the shell's calibre.
 The longer and more pointed (and hence streamlined) the shell's nose, the higher the C.R.H.
 Typical C.R.H. for British shells leading up to World War I was two: e.g. the curve of the nose of a two C.R.H.
 6 in shell was equivalent to the curve of a circle with a radius of 12 in.
 Shells of four C.R.H. were soon developed in World War I, identified by an A following the shell mark number, B for six, and so on.
 For modern streamlined shells post-World War I, two numbers were necessary to more correctly denote a shell's C.R.H. characteristics.
-For instance, the World War I 6 inch 26 cwt howitzer shell was two C.R.H., the World War II Mk 2D shell was referred to as "5/10 C.R.H.".
+For instance, the World War I 6-inch 26 cwt howitzer shell was two C.R.H., and the World War II Mk 2D shell was referred to as "5/10 C.R.H.".